-There are four submenus under the Access Restriction menu as shown in Figure 8-53: Rule, Host, Target and Schedule.
+There are four submenus under the Access Restriction menu: Rule, Host, Target and Schedule.
 Click any of them, and you will be able to configure the corresponding function.

-8.12.1 Rule
+8.9.1 Rule

-Choose menu "Access Control→ Rule", you can view and set Access Restriction rules in the screen as shown in Figure 8-54.
+Choose menu "Access Control→ Rule", you can view and set Access Restriction rules in the screen as shown below.